TomasTomecek/the-real-blog/content/post/building-containers-with-buildah-and-ansible.md

   command: dnf clean all
 ```

 Simple and straightforward.
-Just install nginx package and clean packager
+Just install nginx package and clean package
-metadata -- we don't want those linger in the image.
-Just look at how much
+manager metadata -- we don't want those linger in the image.
+Just look at how
-useless data you may get.
+much useless data you may get.
 With metadata:
 ```console
 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE nginx               latest              fefdf36aa71b        14 seconds ago      441 MB